 - Our Chief Nurse is the Executive Lead for Safeguarding and chairs the Safeguarding Committee.

-- The Trust has a Head of Safeguarding, Named Nurse and Named Midwife who provide leadership with in the the organisation in relation to safeguarding and support a team of safeguarding practitioners working across the organisation who offer advice, support and supervision to colleagues.
+- The Trust has a Head of Safeguarding, Named Nurse and Named Midwife who provide leadership within the organisation in relation to safeguarding and support a team of safeguarding practitioners working across the organisation who offer advice, support and supervision to colleagues.